hero media

 Camping at the edge of a dusty, dry Umberumberka Creek, you will probably need to pinch yourself at this true Australian experience.
 Penrose Park Silverton can be found at the edge of the Mundi Mundi Plain, close to where the Mundi Mundi Bash happens each year.
 It is a quiet spot to enjoy the outback in peace, while still being a short walk from the town of Silverton, 20 minutes from Broken Hill.

-Facilities include a shaded kids’ playground, a camp kitchen with barbeques, hot showers and laundry, as well as powered and unpowered sites, and ensuite cabins and cottages.
+Facilities at this pet-friendly spot include a kids’ playground, barbeques, showers and laundry, dump point, as well as powered and unpowered sites, and ensuite cabins and cottages.

 Address: Penrose Park Road, Silverton